osrf/TSC-RMW-Reports/humble/dds_provider_question_template.md

 * Does the package have explicit tooling and support for protocol dissection?

 ### Quality
-* What is the currently declared [REP-2004](https://www.ros.org/reps/rep-2004.html) quality of the package implementing the RTPS/DDS protocols and the RMW?
+* What is the currently self-declared [REP-2004](https://www.ros.org/reps/rep-2004.html) quality of the package implementing the RTPS/DDS protocols and the RMW?

 * How else does the package measure quality?
 Please list specific procedures or tools that are used.